omni-us/jsonargparse/README.rst

 - ``dataclasses`` are supported as a type but only for pure data classes and not nested in a type.
 By pure it is meant that the class only inherits from data classes.
 Not a mixture of normal classes and data classes.
 Data classes as fields of other data classes is supported.
+Pydantic's ``dataclass`` decorator and ``BaseModel`` classes, and attrs' ``define`` decorator are supported like standard dataclasses.
+Though, this support is currently experimental.

 - To set a value to ``None`` it is required to use ``null`` since this is how json/yaml defines it.
 To avoid confusion in the help, ``NoneType`` is